-Effective dose-reduction at site boundaries and purification of port water to mitigate the impact of radiation on the external environment
+Reduction of effective dose at site boundaries and purification of seawater in the port to mitigate the impact of radiation on the external environment

-Status of groundwater and seawater on the east side of Turbine Building Units 1 to 4

-- Regarding the radioactive materials in the groundwater near the bank on the north side of the Unit 1 intake, the tritium density at groundwater Observation Hole No. 0-1 has been increasing since December 2015 and currently stands at around 5,000 Bg/L. - Regarding the groundwater near the bank between the Unit 1 and 2 intakes, though the tritium density at groundwater Observation Hole No. 1-9 has been increasing to approx. 800 Bq/L since December 2015, it currently stands at around 200 Bq/L. Though the tritium density at groundwater Observation Hole No. 1-17 had remained constant at around 50,000 Bq/L, it has been decreasing since March 2016 and currently stands at around 3,000 Bq/L. Though the density of gross β radioactive materials at the same groundwater Observation Hole had remained constant at around 7,000 Bq/L, it has been increasing since March 2016 and currently stands at around 60,000 Bq/L. Since August 15, 2013, pumping of groundwater continued (at the well point between the Unit 1 and 2 intakes: August 15, 2013 October 13, 2015 and from October 24; at the repaired well point: October 14 23, 2015). - Regarding radioactive materials in the groundwater near the bank between the Unit 2 and 3 intakes, though the density of gross β radioactive materials at groundwater Observation Hole No. 2-5 had remained constant at around 10,000 Bq/L, it has been increasing since November 2015 and currently stands at around 300,000 Bq/L. Since December 18, 2013, pumping of groundwater continued (at the well point between the Unit 2 and 3 intakes: December 18, 2013 October 13, 2015; at the repaired well point: from October 14, 2015). - Regarding radioactive materials in the groundwater near the bank between the Unit 3 and 4 intakes, though the density of gross β radioactive materials at groundwater Observation Hole No. 3-2 had been increasing to around 1,200 Bq/L since December 2015, it currently stands at around 800 Bq/L. Since April 1, 2015, pumping of groundwater continued (at the well point between the Unit 3 and 4 intakes: April 1 September 16, 2015; at the repaired well point: from September 17, 2015). - Regarding the radioactive materials in seawater outside the sea-side impermeable walls and within the open channels of Units 1 4, as well as those inside the port, the density was declining due to the effect of the completed installation and the connection of steel pipe sheet piles for the sea-side impermeable walls. - Regarding the radioactive materials in seawater outside the port, the densities of cesium 137 and tritium have remained within the same range previously recorded. - Regarding the sea-side impermeable walls, following completion of the landfill inside the impermeable walls using broken stone on February 10, surface treatment was conducted and completed on March 29.
+- Status of groundwater and seawater on the east side of Turbine Building Units 1 to 4 - Regarding the radioactive materials in the groundwater near the bank on the north side of the Unit 1 intake, the tritium density at groundwater Observation Hole No. 0-1 has been increasing since December 2015 and currently stands at around 5,000 Bg/L. - Regarding the groundwater near the bank between the Unit 1 and 2 intakes, though the tritium density at groundwater Observation Hole No. 1-9 has been increasing to approx. 800 Bg/L since December 2015, it currently stands at around 300 Bg/L. Though the tritium density at groundwater Observation Hole No. 1-17 had remained constant at around 50,000 Bg/L, it has been fluctuated after having declined to 2,000 Bg/L since March 2016 and currently stands at around 2,000 Bg/L. Though the density of gross β radioactive materials at the same groundwater Observation Hole had remained constant at around 7,000 Bg/L, it has been increasing since March 2016 and currently stands at around 150,000 Bg/L. Since August 15, 2013, pumping of groundwater continued (at the well point between the Unit 1 and 2 intakes: August 15, 2013 - October 13, 2015 and from October 24; at the repaired well: October 14 - 23, 2015). - Regarding radioactive materials in the groundwater near the bank between the Unit 2 and 3 intakes, though the density of gross β radioactive materials at groundwater Observation Hole No. 2-5 had remained constant at around 10,000 Bg/L, it had increased to 500,000 Bg/L since November 2015 and currently stands at around 20,000 Bg/L. Since December 18, 2013, pumping of groundwater continued (at the well point between the Unit 2 and 3 intakes: December 18, 2013 - October 13, 2015; at the repaired well: from October 14, 2015). - Regarding radioactive materials in the groundwater near the bank between the Unit 3 and 4 intakes, though the density of gross $\beta$ radioactive materials at groundwater Observation Hole No. 3-2 had been increasing to around 1,200 Bq/L since December 2015, it currently stands at around 900 Bq/L. Since April 1, 2015, pumping of groundwater continued (at the well point between the Unit 3 and 4 intakes: April 1 - September 16, 2015; at the repaired well: from September 17, 2015). - Regarding the radioactive materials in seawater outside the sea-side impermeable walls and within the open channels of Units 1 - 4, as well as those inside the port, the density was declining due to the effect of the completed installation and the connection of steel pipe sheet piles for the sea-side impermeable walls. - Regarding the radioactive materials in seawater outside the port, the densities of radioactive materials have remained within the same range previously recorded.